 |---|---|

-| Small chip repair | $150 - $200 |
+| Small chip repair (one or two surfaces, anterior composite filling) | $180 - $325 |

-| Moderate chip or crack | $200 - $275 |
+| Moderate chip or crack (three or more surfaces, or involving the incisal angle) | $260 - $475 |

-| Gap closure (per tooth) | $200 - $350 |
+| Gap closure or diastema (per tooth) | $225 - $400 |

-| Tooth reshaping | $200 - $350 |
+| Tooth reshaping (odontoplasty, per tooth) | $165 - $275 |

-Composite Bonding vs. Dental Bonding — Same Thing, Same Price
+Composite Bonding vs. Dental Bonding

 If you’ve been searching “composite bonding cost” and “dental bonding cost” and getting different results, here’s the short version: same procedure.

-The one term that means something different is “dental adhesive bonding” — a lab technique for attaching veneers or crowns.
+The one term that means something different is “dental adhesive bonding,” a lab technique for attaching veneers or crowns.
 That’s not what we’re covering here.

 Bottom line: if you’re comparing quotes and one office says “composite bonding” while another says “dental bonding,” they’re offering the same treatment at the same composite bonding price.